-Select Board: Recommend to Indefinitely Postpone Consideration Finance Committee:
+Select Board: Recommend to Indefinitely Postpone Consideration Finance Committee: Recommend to Indefinitely Postpone Consideration

 Summary: As of the printing of this Warrant, the balance in this fund is \$2,054,993.
 The financial management goal is to achieve and maintain a balance in the Fund equal to 5% of the total annual budget.
 The target amount for the Fund will be provided at Town Meeting.
+Please see the Town Manager's Report starting on page 28 for additional information related to this Article.